 It is notable that the SL2 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 5DS R does not provide wifi capability.

 Studio photographers will appreciate that the Canon 5DS R (unlike the SL2) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 5DS R is a recent model that features in the current product line-up of Canon.
-In contrast, the SL2 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the SL2 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SL2 was succeeded by the Canon SL2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5DS R Manual (free pdf) or the online Canon SL2 Manual.
+Further information on the features and operation of the 5DS R and SL2 can be found, respectively, in the Canon 5DS R Manual (free pdf) or the online Canon SL2 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 5DS R and the Canon SL2?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.